 All artwork can be shipped directly from the lab to your door.

-I want to work together with everyone and remain flexible.
-By following these guidelines, we can keep our loved ones and our communities healthy and safe while ensuring your family’s legacy is captured.
-I understand that with mandatory masks, quarantines and social distancing, this virus has given us that feeling of unease and unpredictability in our everyday lives.
-I am so grateful for your continued support.
+My goal is to work with everyone and remain flexible.
+Together by following these guidelines, we can keep our loved ones and our communities healthy and safe while ensuring your family’s moments are captured.
+I understand that with mandatory masks, quarantines and social distancing, this virus has given us that feeling of unease and unpredictability in our everyday lives, but I am so grateful for your continued support.
 If any other questions about photography sessions pop up, please do not hesitate to reach out.
 I am always happy to answer.